Greatly101/businesscard/README.md

-# businesscard
+# Business Card

-A business card Flutter application.
+A business card built with flutter.
+The app displays a picture, work title and contact details.

 ## Getting Started